 The bathroom too, has become a room that can be a “tell” as to the date of our home.
 How many of us have judged someone’s home by the old fittings, tiles and colour schemes from years ago?
 Perhaps the word “judge” is too harsh a word.
 As renovators, it lets us know not only how old a home is, but more importantly if the home is from the “Asbestos” era.
 Of course we as renovators use other tests to ascertain this, it is however a “tell” just the same.

-In any case, with keeping all of this in mind, when we renovate or remodel our bathroom, we want to keep it looking not only new but chic, fresh and clean for as long as possible.
-(Follow this blog for more on how to keep your new tiles and PC items i.e. vanities, baths, toilet suite etc. looking brand new, this post will be next).
+With keeping all of this in mind, when we renovate or remodel our bathroom, we want to keep it looking not only new but chic and relevant for as long as possible.

 We have all witnessed fashion come in and out of style.
 Flared jeans, platform heels and fluorescents have all come and gone and come back again just in my lifetime.
 It is no different with home decor.
 Once upon a time mosaic tiles were considered “old” before making a huge comeback recently, though this time not as a floor tile, but as a decorative wall tile.
 The old “Mission Brown” colour ten years ago was considered simply awful, and we all went to great pains to be rid of it, repainting and retiling our homes the more fashionable “apricots” and “pastels” that were the rage.